-Click each entry to see more detailed reviews of each museum/gallery and decide if you want to add it to your Singapore itinerary.
-This is a growing and evolving list that I’ll update when I can.
-If you rather have me do the work in person and show you around, feel free to engage me as a Singapore tourist guide.
+Click each entry to see more detailed reviews of each museum/gallery to help you decide if you want to add it to your Singapore itinerary.
+I’ll continue to update this list as I discover more spots, but if you rather have me do the work in person and show you around, feel free to engage me as a Singapore tourist guide.

 Singapore Chinese Cultural Centre